Firas-Belarbi/Cybersecurity-Notes/README.md

 ---

-## 📚 12.
-Purpose of This Repo
+## 12. Purpose of This Repository
-This repository is designed to track my cybersecurity journey and consolidate all essential notes across:
+This repository consolidates my cybersecurity knowledge across:

+- SOC operations
-- Blue Team
+- Blue Team techniques
-- SOC
-- Networking
+- Networking fundamentals
-- Linux / Windows Security
+- Linux and Windows security
-- Threat Hunting
+- Threat hunting
-- Forensics
+- Digital forensics

-Useful for students, beginners, and anyone preparing for cybersecurity roles.
+- Practical labs and exercises

+The goal is to create a reference that reflects my progress and supports my future career in cybersecurity.

 ---

 <p align="center">
-  <b>Maintained by Firas Belarbi — Cybersecurity Student</b>
+  Maintained by Firas Belarbi — Cybersecurity Student
 </p>